Can Buzzfeed's new cooktop help you actually cook?

 The website announced today that it's created the Tasty One Top, a $149 Bluetooth-enabled induction countertop burner designed to help you cook the recipes you see from Buzzfeed's Tasty cooking videos.
 The cooktop is available in the US to preorder today, and it will start to ship in November.

-Here's how the Tasty One Top will work: You'll download the just-released Tasty iOS app (Android is forthcoming) where you can access more than 1,700 recipes and videos.
-You pick a recipe you want to cook, and the app will send the appropriate settings to the Tasty One Top.
+Here's how the Tasty One Top will work: You'll download the just-released Tasty iOS app (the Android version is forthcoming) which you can use to access more than 1,700 recipes and videos.
+You pick a recipe you want to cook and the app will send the appropriate settings to the Tasty One Top.
 The app will also give you instructions while you cook, so you'll know when to flip your pancake or add vegetables to your stir fry.
+You'll also be able to operate the Tasty One Top without the app thanks to its on-board controls.

+The Tasty One Top will come with a temperature probe that you can use to keep track of the internal temperature of the food you're cooking or track the temperature of water for sous vide cooking, a method that requires cooking vacuum-sealed food in a temperature-controlled water bath.